 Bias is a prejudice for or against something or someone in a way that is generally considered unfair.
 Bias can be harmful in everyday life.
 While everyone has opinions and preferences, and these can be considered personal biases, in common use, bias comes into effect when those opinions unfairly affect an outcome or present an incomplete picture of a situation.
 It’s important to learn how to recognize bias in different everyday situations so that we can accurately assess information and identify any biases that might be misleading or even harmful.

 Some specific kinds of bias are common enough that they’ve been identified and named.
 In this article, we’ll take a look at some of these common examples of bias.
-They are easy to find in real life, so once you understand each of these types of bias, you’ll be able to recognize them when you read a news article, hear a friend or family member say something, or want to check yourself and make sure that you see things clearly.
+They are easy to find in real life, so once you understand each of these types of bias, you’ll be able to recognize them when you watch TV shows, read news articles, hear a friend or family member say something, or check yourself to make sure that you see things clearly.

 Confirmation bias is one of the most common examples of bias, and it’s one that we all should be aware of.
 We all tend to prefer information and ideas that confirm the things we already believe.
 If we’re looking for information about a subject on which we’ve already formed an opinion, we’ll be drawn to sources that back up our opinion rather than sources that support a differing opinion.
 When we do encounter a source that disagrees, we tend to ignore it or reduce its significance in our minds.
 There is always more than one side to a story, so it’s important to seek out all sides to properly understand it.
 Let’s take a look at some confirmation bias examples.